A Brief History of Congress Trying and Failing to Fix Boxing

 There were additional committee-level efforts in 2002 and 2007-2008 that never advanced beyond the Senate Commerce Committee.
 These are the six that got the furthest.

 2004: S.275 (bill text) Senator John McCain proposed creating a federal boxing commission.
 As introduced, the bill placed it in the Department of Labor and called it the United States Boxing Administration.
 The Senate Commerce Committee amended it, moving the commission to the Department of Commerce.
 The Senate passed it unanimously.
 The House never voted on it.
 The bill was opposed by state commissions on both ends of the spectrum.
 Strong commissions like New Jersey and Nevada did not want a federal agency overriding the systems they had already built.
 New Jersey’s SACB had already withdrawn from the Association of Boxing Commissions.
-Marc Ratner, executive director of the Nevada State Athletic Commission, said “I don’t believe in a one-man federal boxing czar.
-There are states’ rights issues here.”
 Weak commissions like Tennessee did not want federal oversight for the opposite reason: they had almost nothing in place and did not want anyone checking.
 Tommy Patrick, the director of the Tennessee Boxing and Racing Commission, called federal oversight “a bureaucratic nightmare.”
 Tennessee did not have an independent athletic commission at the time.
 New York’s State Athletic Commission supported the bill.
 The result was that both sides, for opposite reasons, helped kill the same legislation.

 2005: S.148 McCain tried again with the same basic bill.
 The Senate passed it unanimously.
 The House voted on a companion bill, H.R.
 1065.
 It passed by voice vote but failed the recorded roll call.
 The bill died.